-Well, when you become DIY investor emotions comes in between your financial goal.
+Well, when you become DIY investor emotions come in between your financial goal.
 You will be afraid to take a certain decision and get carried away by greed, fear, and anxiety.
-DIY investors are likely to make following common mistakes.
+DIY investors are likely to make the following common mistakes.

-- DIY investors get excited by new financial products and they make an investment without understanding product.
+- DIY investors get excited by new financial products and they invest without understanding the product.

-- They invest in the product because of a recommendation of friends and family members.
+- They invest in the product because of the recommendation of friends and family members.

 - They react to any negative news and sell their investment.

-- They watch price first before making an investment.
+- They watch the price first before investing.

 - They don’t do enough study or research before selecting any product.

-- DIY investor does not consider investment seriously.
+- The DIY investor does not consider investment seriously.

 Qualities required by DIY Investor

-You can be DIY investor if you have following qualities.
+You can be a DIY investor if you have following qualities.